Is Indianapolis Safe?

 - Large green areas: With over 200 parks in Indianapolis, residents have numerous options for outdoor leisure and relaxation.

 - Varied job market: Thanks to its diverse range of industries, the city presents an array of employment prospects for its inhabitants.
+This makes Indiana a great place to live for young adults and professionals.

 - Safety concerns: As previously noted, crime levels in Indianapolis surpass the national average, which might be a consideration for those looking to move to the city.